PO Box 310 Mt Ommaney

 When addressing the people, Moses wore a vail (Ex 34:33), but when he went in again and spoke to the Lord he took the vail off (Ex 34:34).
 The vail represented the protection that a ‘dark’ Israel needed, for to look on Moses, was like looking at God and no-one could do it.

 Similarly, no-one can look directly into the sun for the possible damage to the eyes this should not surprise us, as Jesus is called the Sun of righteousness (Mal 4:2).

-Pagan worship of the sun (Rom 1:25) and the Catholic monstrance, is proof that object is more important than the thing it represents.
+Pagan worship of the sun (Rom 1:25) and the Catholic monstrance, is proof that they worship the object as more important than the Son of God it represents.